JOMADI/Application/README.md

 This is a file processing program.
 The data is structured to a particular format.

-A Regular Expression Pattern was used to get the required data from the D-line in the advent of a file structure change, the regex will need to be change to that particular file structure.
+A Regular Expression Pattern was used to get the required data from the D-line.
+In the advent of a file structure change, the regex will need to be change to that particular file structure.

 ## USAGE